-The power supply to many circuits in this vehicle is controlled by this controller, which acts as the power mode master (PMM).
-On these vehicles, the body controller performs the PMM function (BCM).
-The ignition switch is a low current switch that provides multiple discrete ignition switch signals to the PMM to determine the power mode, which is communicated through the serial communication circuits to other controllers that require this information.
-The PMM activates the relays and other direct outputs of the PMM as needed.
-The PMM determines which power mode is required (OFF, AUXILIARY, RUNNING, START REQUEST), and transmits this information to other controllers via serial communication.
-Controllers with switchable voltage inputs may operate in default mode if the serial communication commands from the PMM do not match the information that individual controllers can receive on their connections.
+The power supply to many of the circuits in this vehicle is controlled by this controller, which functions as the power mode master (PMM).
+On these vehicles, the PMM function is performed by the body control module (BCM).
+The ignition switch is a low-current switch that provides several discrete ignition switch signals to the PMM to determine the power mode, which are transmitted over the serial communication circuits to other controllers that require this information.
+The PMM activates relays and other direct outputs of the PMM as needed.
+The PMM determines which power mode is required (OFF, AUXILIARY, RUNNING, START REQUEST), and transmits this information to the other controllers via a serial link.
+Controllers that have switched voltage inputs may operate in the original mode if the serial link commands from the PMM do not match the information that the individual controllers can receive via their connections.

-The PMM receives signals from the ignition switch to determine the desired power mode for the driver.
-The following PMM power mode parameter table illustrates the correct state of these input parameters (chains) according to the position of the ignition switch.
+The PMM receives signals from the ignition switch to determine the driver's desired power mode.
+The following PMM Power Mode Parameter Table illustrates the correct state of these input parameters (circuits) according to the ignition switch position.

 Ignition switch position